roidrage/crumble/README.md

     trail :home, :index, [:root], :unless => :logged_in? trail :home, :index, [:your_account], :if => :logged_in?

+To keep your breadcrumbs definition neat and tidy, wrap them based on their context with a handy method called, you guessed it, context:

+    context "user profile" do
+      trail :home, :index, [:root], :unless => :logged_in? trail :home, :index, [:your_account], :if => :logged_in?
+    end

+Dump your trails and crumbs in there and bask in the glory of an easier readable crumbs definition.

 Then, in your views, just insert the following:

     <%= crumbs %>